hyeyoungjo/FigureOut/README.md

 efficient understanding of articles.

-![The FigureOUT interface showing search result of “VR” (Left: main page, Right: detail page).](/img/explain.png) [Figure.
-The FigureOUT interface showing search result of “VR” (Left: main page, Right: detail page).]
+![The FigureOUT interface showing search result of “VR” (Left: main page, Right: detail page).](/img/explain.png) [Figure] The FigureOUT interface showing search result of “VR” (Left: main page, Right: detail page).

   * A. Figure Cards show search result as a list of cards with thumbnails extracted from articles.
   * B. Proportion Bar visualize how much each section of the paper takes up to help researchers guess the